-In some cases, though, dye lots can matter a lot.
-“Since bridesmaids need to take group photos and stand near one another during a wedding ceremony, it is definitely noticeable when two people standing next to one another got dresses from significantly different dye lots and have a different shade of the same color dress on!” says Ranu Coleman, chief marketing officer at Azazie.
+“Since bridesmaids need to take group photos and stand near one another during a wedding ceremony, it is definitely noticeable when two people standing next to one another got dresses from significantly different dye lots and have a different shade of the same color dress on,” says Ranu Coleman, chief marketing officer at Azazie.

-“David’s Bridal has a proprietary color creation process at our Color Center, which has been in place for over 15 years,” says Paula Arruda, Director of Production at David’s Bridal.
+Some larger brands have systems in place to ensure all bridesmaid dresses are the same color, regardless of when or where they're ordered.
+“David’s Bridal has a proprietary color creation process at our Color Center, which has been in place for over 15 years,” says Paula Arruda, director of production at David’s Bridal.
 “That means bridesmaids can order dresses at different times and in different locations across the country without worrying if the colors will match—because our color experts are overseeing color creation and ensuring color-matching from start to finish.
 It gives our brides and their bridal party more flexibility and helps reduce stress in the process.”

 Are there certain colors that are more impacted by dye lots?

-Worried about dye lots?
-Opt for a more saturated color over a pretty pastel.
-“Neutrals and greys are more difficult to keep consistent because they are the combination of many different hues,” says Arruda of David’s Bridal.
+“Neutrals and grays are more difficult to keep consistent because they are the combination of many different hues,” says Arruda.
 “Any small change in the recipe or dying process can be very noticeable.”
 And Lee agrees.
-“Lighter, dustier shades, such as pale pinks, roses or mauves, are definitely more difficult to shade match than darker hues, such as burgundy, emerald or navy,” she says.
+“Lighter, dustier shades, such as pale pinks, roses, or mauves, are definitely more difficult to shade-match than darker hues, such as burgundy, emerald, or navy,” she says.

 Matching colors between fabrics can also be a challenge “Different fabrics pick the same color formulations differently,” says Lee.
-“For example, if we used the exact same blush pink formulation on chiffon and mesh, chiffon will render more pale, and mesh will appear more vibrant.
-There's definitely an art to shade matching between fabrics!”
+“For example, if we used the exact same blush pink formulation on chiffon and mesh, chiffon will render paler, and mesh will appear more vibrant.
+There's definitely an art to shade-matching between fabrics!”

 “Our prints are controlled for color in the same way as solids, although they tend to be more forgiving.
-This is due to the fact that patterns often can distract the eye from specific color matching, and instead the eye is fixated on the design and placement of the pattern,” Arruda explains.
-Adds Coleman of Azazie, “Patterned fabrics are susceptible to essentially the same problem, as they go through a dying process as well.
-However, the pattern itself might be distracting enough that people won't notice the color variance as much.”
+This is due to the fact that patterns often can distract the eye from specific color matching, and instead, the eye is fixated on the design and placement of the pattern,” Arruda explains.

-Lee also emphasizes quality control.
 “For a matching bridal party, ensure you’re purchasing dresses from a brand that prioritizes quality control.
-(For example, if one of Birdy Grey’s dye lots are off, our QC team rejects the fabric and it won't see the light of day.)
+(For example, if one of Birdy Grey’s dye lots are off, our QC team rejects the fabric, and it won't see the light of day.)
 If it's the photos you're concerned about, most photographers apply filters or presets to their images, masking the look of slight color inconsistencies.”

-And of course you can nix the issue all together with a mix-and-match bridal party!
+Of course, you can nix the issue altogether with a mix-and-match bridal party!
 “We are a big fan of this look, and we cater to it by creating styles, fabrics, and colors that can be easily blended together to make a cohesive bridal party look, without the worry of dye lot variances,” says Diaz.
-Adds Lee, “It’s rare that we see a bride go for full-on matchy matchy these days.
+Adds Lee, “It’s rare that we see a bride go for full-on matchy-matchy these days.
 Instead, they’re opting for a mixed palette of colors and silhouettes, creating fresh color combinations and allowing bridesmaids to choose a color they find flattering!”